 Every two years, Daikin holds a meeting of the Global Product Structural Audit.
 With participation by quality control managers from production bases, the goal of this meeting is to share know-how and bring together those working on the front lines of quality so as to ensure that Daikin's product structural auditing is conducted at the highest possible level worldwide.

 We have two systems for gathering information—on customers and products—from markets around the world.
 The information is used to solve problems at each base and thus create better products.

 Daikin products are designed based on quality standards and design standards that ensure that, even if users misuse machinery or use it beyond recommended limits, there is no danger for the users; and even if there is a product accident, the danger to the user is minimized.

 In case of a product accident, we have systems in place that allow us to quickly relay the necessary information and handle the problem, and minimize the impact on the product users and the general public.

 We strive to prevent major product accidents from occurring.
-When the cause of a minor product accident is discovered, we examine it to determine whether this could also lead to a major accident.
+When the cause of a minor product accident is discovered, we examine it to determine whether this could also lead to an accident.
 The information we gather is reflected into the development of future products.

 The Daikin Group (hereinafter, "the Group") believes that its most important management task is to provide products that satisfy customers from the standpoint of our customer when designing and making products that have a high level of safety and quality.
 To this end, we have formulated the following basic policies on product safety in efforts to provide ever-greater levels of safety and quality in products.